spryker/spryker-docs/docs/pbc/all/merchant-management/202404.0/base-shop/merchant-b2b-contracts-feature-overview.md

 ### Merchant relation request creation by a company user

 Company user can initiate the merchant relation by placing a request on the Storefront from the *Merchant Relation Requests* page in the Company Account by clicking **Create request**.
 In the merchant relation request form, the company user has to specify the business units for which they want to create the merchant relation and the business unit owner.
-This business unit will have the formal contract for this relation.
+This business unit will have a formal contract for this relation.
 Optionally, the company user can also leave a message for the merchant with more details regarding the relation request.
-After the company user submits the relation request, it appears with a Pending status on the Company Account page.
+After the company user submits the relation request, it appears with the *Pending* status on the *Company Account* page.
 The company user can view details of all the merchant relation requests and cancel pending requests on the Storefront on еру *My Company -> Merchant Relation Requests* page.
 However, they can't edit the submitted requests.

 ## Merchant relation request approval by a merchant